 Voting for athletes should be based on the items in the following order of importance:

 • Number of Olympic medals won, Olympic Games attended & Olympic finals achieved.

-• Numbers of World Championship medals won
+• World Championship gold medals, Numbers of total World Championship medals won

 • World Cup, Grand Prix gold medals